CharlesCara/DatastreamDSWS2R/README.md

 ## Storage of DSWS access token between sessions

 The access token that is used to access DSWS can be provided via a callback function.
+This allows the callback function to cache the token between sessions and so reducing the number of calls on the DSWS server.

 When the token expires then this function will be called again and needs to provide a refreshed token.

 The callback function is used in

-    # Stub of function for returning token
+    # Stub of function for returning token from user's cache
     myTokenFunc <- function(){
         return(list(TokenValue = "abc",
                     TokenExpiry = as.POSIXlt("2020-04-17 12:34")))